 - Your company estimated how much electricity, gas or water you used and its estimate resulted in a ‘catch-up’ bill

-- A water bill that includes the annual Parks charge
+- A water bill that includes the quarterly Parks charge

 - Your tariff has increased

 - There’s a water leak at your property

 - The meter is not correctly recording your usage

 Visit the Billing mistakes page for more information about billing and concession errors.